LUTSAI-BARRY/LUTSAI-BARRY/README.md

 ## Cybersecurity Analyst

 Hello!
-I'm **Jermann Barry Lutsai**, a recent graduate in Diploma In Information Security and Ethical Hacking currently specializing in Cybersecurity and with a passion for protecting digital environments from evolving threats.
+I'm **Jermann Barry Lutsai**, a recent graduate with a Diploma In Information Security and Ethical Hacking currently specializing in Cybersecurity and with a passion for protecting digital environments from evolving threats.
 I am actively pursuing for a position as a **Tier 1 Security Operations Center (SOC) Analyst**, where I can apply my growing expertise in monitoring, detecting, and responding to security incidents.

 ### 💻 Skills & Interests